ibm-cloud-docs/watson-assistant/autolearn.md

 ## How autolearning works
 {: #autolearn-how-it-works}

 Before your assistant can learn from customer behavior, it must observe real conversation data.
-The conversations take place in a channel, such as web chat, or in a custom application.
+The conversations take place in a channel such as the web chat, or in a custom application.

 Logs of completed conversations from your live environment are the data source for observation.
 Your assistant analyzes the logs to gain insights.
 (It doesn't watch real-time clicks during a conversation.)